karthmeda/Concerting/README.md

 - There were initial successes creating this concert list web app using React Native.
 However, due to Xcode 7 and Operating System incompatibilities (not due to code), the xcode iphone simulator got stuck at build failures.
 Upgrading my OS and xcode in the middle of a project, was a risky proposition.
 I do hope to convert this into a react native app, with geolocation capabilities as soon as possible.

 - As mentioned, I would like to add location within the React Native mobile app for each concert listed from the Jambase API call, onto Apple or Google maps and help give directions to each concert venue.

-- Be able to filter or search Meetup Events by keywords from the event details, one of the names of the people going, or date.
+- Be able to filter or search for concert by keywords such as artist name, venue name and genre of music.

-- I would like to add more dynamic styling  and will look to make those improvements in the coming week.
+- I would like to add more dynamic and slick styling  and will look to make those improvements in the future.

 ## Authors

 - Karthik Meda
 - General Assembly
-- Patrick Andre
+- Hakuna Matata Cohory